What if you never had to pick out an outfit again?

 The Tyranny of Choice.

 The construction of JUMPSUIT adheres to the following standards: durability, functionality and practicality.
 The Fall/Winter JUMPSUIT features a long sleeve, and the Spring/Summer edition features a short sleeve.
 JUMPSUIT is made in a cotton twill.
 The fabric is woven in the United States.
 For increased range of movement through the arms and upper body, a raglan sleeve design was used.
 A standard convertible collar and front-fly closure with a heavy-duty zipper provides ease of use and a sensible style.
 Two diagonal-seamed pockets and two back-patch pockets allow for convenient storage.
 Both pocket types have been reinforced with additional stitching for augmented robustness.
 The use of reinforced tucks and pleats are engaged for comfort and range of motion.
 The flat-felled seam, the most durable of all modern seam finishes, has been used throughout the garment to reinforce points of wear and stress.
 Topstitching and other foundational strengths are utilized throughout the RDS monogarment.
-JUMPSUIT, the Spring/Summer 2015 collection, is available in black and white.
+JUMPSUIT, is available in black and white.